swastikkmaurya/practical4/README.md

 Problem 4 (Absence): Subtract the "present" set from the "total" set to isolate the remaining "absent" elements.

 Problem 5 (Entry Removal): Invoke the .discard() method to remove a specific invalid key without triggering an error if the key is missing.

+Conclusion :
+This experiment demonstrates that Python Sets are a powerful and efficient tool for handling collections of unique data where order is irrelevant.
+Through the implementation of various problem statements, we conclude that:

+Efficiency: Sets are highly optimized for membership testing (in operator) and removing duplicates compared to lists, making them ideal for large-scale data filtering like participant registration.

+Mathematical Utility: The built-in operators for Union, Intersection, and Difference allow for complex logical comparisons (like finding common elective subjects or identifying absent students) to be performed with concise, readable code.